-- (1) Non-portable on-farm scales, - (2) Commercial elevator scales, or - (3) Grain carts provided the grain cart: - (a) Can produce printed tickets showing the weight; - (b) Has an integrated display panel to show the weight of the production in the cart, provided the cart is available so the capacity of the cart can be determined; or - (c) Is equipped with scales integrated with Bluetooth (or other wired or wireless) interface that is calibrated according to manufacturers' specifications and capable of electronically recording and storing weight records on a field-by-field basis from which the insured can print all individual load tickets and detailed summary, including all of the required information listed in subparagraph C below.
-If a producer used multiple grain carts, but not all were equipped with the system described herein, the adjuster must verify the production by other means (i.e., bin measurements, sales records, etc.).
+- (1) Non-portable on-farm scales, - (2) Commercial elevator scales, or - (3) Grain carts provided the grain cart: - (a) Can produce a printed or an electronic record of loads; - (b) Has an integrated display panel to show the weight of the production in the cart, provided the cart is available so the capacity of the cart can be determined; or - (c) Is equipped with scales integrated with a wired or wireless (e.g., Bluetooth) interface, calibrated according to manufacturers' specifications and is capable of electronically recording and storing weight records on a field-by-field basis from which the insured can produce a printed or electronic record of loads, including all of the required information listed in subparagraph C below.
+If a producer used multiple grain carts, but not all were equipped with the system described herein, the adjuster must verify the production by other means (e.g., bin measurements, sales records, etc.).